The Stranger Diaries: Synopsis

 Clare is a high school English teacher who teaches in an old house that was formerly the home of R. M. Holland, author of the short story "The Stranger".
 This excites her, as she has plans to write a book about Holland and hopefully solve some of the mysteries surrounding him, notably what happened to his wife Alice and possible daughter Marianna.
 These plans are put to the side after a fellow teacher, Ella, is found murdered, her body accompanied by the handwritten note "Hell is empty", a quote from "The Stranger" and Shakespeare's The Tempest.
 Initially intending to remain unnoticed by the detectives investigating the murder, Harbinder Kaur and her partner Neil, Clare becomes involved in the investigation partly due to her ties to Ella and also because she deliberately hides information about Ella's affair with Rick, the leader of the school English department.
 The murderer also leaves her messages in her private journal that give the impression that the murderer is obsessed with Clare, particularly after Rick is found murdered.

-The police have many suspects, such as Clare's daughter Georgie's friend Patrick, but no definitive evidence that links them to the murders.
+The police have many suspects, such as Patrick, a friend to Clare's daughter Georgie, but no definitive evidence that links them to the murders.
 Eventually an attack on Clare's ex-husband Simon prompts Harbinder to recommend that Clare and Georgie go to Clare's grandparents' home in Scotland while Harbinder herself remains in their home, in the hopes of catching the killer unawares.
 Clare discovers that the handwriting of Georgie's 21-year-old boyfriend Ty matches the killer's handwriting exactly, as some postcards he'd sent Georgie caught her attention.
 Harbinder rushes to Scotland and manages to catch Ty just as he is about to murder Georgie.

 When interviewed, Ty states that he had first met Clare when she was attending a teacher conference in his city.
 He had been working as a bartender and fallen instantly in love with her, so he followed her home and began squatting in a nearby abandoned factory, taking work at a local bar.
 He decided to begin dating Georgie after deciding that she needed to be protected, not out of actual love for the girl.
 He justifies his killings by saying that both Rick and Ella were upsetting Clare, having learned about them from her journal.
 He gives similar rationales for Simon and Georgie, adding that once they were gone he and Clare could start over.

 The novel ends with Clare noting that she was encouraged to take a position as the deputy lead of the English department.
 Georgie shows promise as a horror writer.
 She uncovers the truth about Marianna: she was a dog, and Holland doted upon Marianna after his wife's death.